IOWA HIGH SCHOOL SPEECH ASSOCIATION

 Review

-- a student writes and delivers a critical analysis of a book, movie, video game, or any other
+- a student writes and delivers a critical analysis of a book, movie, video game, or any other media.

 Length: up to 8 minutes